Master's Thesis Submission Form

 Please visit the Thesis Publishing section below for costs associated with print copies, if you choose to purchase these.

-In addition to adhering to your program’s chosen style, all Master’s theses need to follow some simple universal formatting guidelines.
-See the SDSU APA EdD Dissertation Template for instructions, samples, and formatting assistance.
+In addition to adhering to your program’s chosen style, all dissertations need to follow some simple universal formatting guidelines.
+See the SDSU APA EdD Dissertation Template or the SDSU APA DrPH Dissertation Template for instructions, samples, and formatting assistance.
 There are 13 rules:

 Title page: Mandatory; no page number